 In the last semester, before you apply for graduation, you need to work with your faculty advisor to file a Degree Plan Modification Form with the graduate school.
-Degree plan modification form can be found at: https://cmht.unt.edu/master-science-hospitality-management#forms.
+Degree plan modification form can be found at: https://cmht.unt.edu/master-science-hospitality-management#forms or pick up a copy at the front desk.
 Filing the Degree Plan Modification Form is a pre-requirement for your graduation application.